Smoke pours from Russian consulate chimney in San Francisco

 "The Russian embassy had a fire alarm NOT A FIRE everything is okay and we are clearing," San Francisco Fire tweeted from its official account.

-Spokeswoman Mindy Talamadge told AFP that consulate employees "must be" in the middle of burning unknown items.
+Spokeswoman Mindy Talmadge told AFP that consulate employees "must be" in the middle of burning unknown items.

 Firefighters "confirmed there was smoke coming from the chimney but no structural hazard," she added, without saying whether they entered the building.